MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/VNetPeering.md

 * Customer admin assigns network contributor role of the customer VNet to a MS admin user from MEG team.
 * MEG admin assigns network contributor role of the MS MEG VNet to a customer admin user.
 * Customer admin informs MEG admin to enable VNet peering.
-When it is done, user of customer subscription can do the following steps to configure NSG rules to block the traffic from MS VNet to Customer VNet to improve security.
+When it is done, customer admin can do the following steps to configure NSG rules to block the traffic from MS VNet to Customer VNet to improve security.

 * Install powershell 6.2 on a Machine/VM in customer VNet.
 * Execute the powershell with administrator role.